-Channel Disable: When DIP switch 1 is in the ON position, the channel is disabled.
+Channel Disable: When DIP switch 1 is in the ON position, the channel will be disabled.
 Disabling a channel causes its output to remain in the NO CALL state.
 This switch is typically turned ON when a detector channel is not being used or has no loop connected to it.
-Disabling a channel will keep the channel's Detect / Fail LED from displaying a loop fail indication when the channel does not have a loop connected to it.
+Disabling a channel will keep the Detect / Fail LED from displaying a loop fail indication when channels do not have loops connected to them.
 When a channel is disabled, its loop oscillator is disabled as well.
-The factory default setting is $\it OFF$ (Channel Disable Off).
+Changing this setting will reset the channel.
+The factory default setting of this switch is OFF.